Classic Motorcycle Build

 You'll also need the bendix gear, starter shaft, and plunger assembly.

-Don't forget, you'll need a larger battery.
+And don't forget, you'll need a larger battery and tray.
 On 1971 through 1980 models, the larger battery tray and side-mount oil tank can be fitted fairly easily.

-No. Early Sportster models from 1957 through 1966 were kick-start only and cannot be converted to electric start because of the smaller engine cases.
+Early Sportster models from 1957 through 1966 have the smaller engine cases, and they cannot be converted to electric start.

-All 900cc XLCH motors were kick-only until 1969 and also cannot be converted to electric start.
+Until 1969, 900cc XLCH motors also had the smaller cases, so cannot be converted to electric start.

 Notes and Misc